linrongbin16/fzfx.nvim/REFERENCES.md

 ## [Default Configurations](/lua/fzfx/cfg)

-The `fzfx.cfg` directly provides configurations for all builtin search commands in this plugin.
+The `fzfx.cfg` directly provide configurations for all builtin search commands in this plugin.
 Easy to read, copy and paste to custom/create other search commands.

-Every configuration contains below components:
+Every commands group contains below components:

 - `commands`: a single `fzfx.CommandConfig` (if there's only 1 command) or a `fzfx.CommandConfig` list (if there's multiple commands).
 - `providers`: a single `fzfx.ProviderConfig` (if there's only 1 provider/data source) or a `fzfx.ProviderConfig` map (if there's multiple providers/data sources).